I was fired and was not paid within 48 hours. What now?

 Merritt, BC

-First, try raising the issue with your employer directly.
-They may have simply forgotten to issue your final pay cheque.
-Or they may be unaware of the legal requirement to pay dismissed workers within 48 hours.
-Take a non-confrontational tone, and don’t assume your employer had bad intentions.
+First, try raising it with your employer directly.
+They may have simply forgotten to send your final pay cheque.
+Or they may not know the law requires them to pay fired workers within 48 hours.
+Stay calm and polite, and don't assume your employer meant to do wrong.

-You can reach out in person, or over a phone or video call.
-Remind them that you haven’t received the wages you’re entitled to.
+You can reach out in person, or by phone or video call.
+Remind them that you haven’t been paid the wages you’re owed.
 Let them know you understand your right to be paid within 48 hours.
-You can refer them to the law on point, linked above.
+You can point them to the law, linked above.
 Here are tips for having a conversation with your employer.

-If speaking to your employer doesn’t resolve the problem, consider writing a letter.
-Describe your concerns and explain the outcome you want.
+If talking to your employer doesn't fix the problem, consider writing a letter.
+Describe your concerns and explain what you want to happen.
 You might say something like:

-Under the Employment Standards Act, I’m entitled to be paid all wages owing to me within 48 hours of being dismissed from my job.
-It has been more than one week since I was fired, and you haven’t paid me my outstanding wages.
-[Modify to fit your situation.]
-I’d like to discuss this issue with you as soon as possible.
+Under the Employment Standards Act, I’m entitled to all the wages I was owed, within 48 hours of losing my job.
+It has been more than a week since I was fired, and you still haven’t paid me.
+[Change this to fit your situation.]
+I’d like to discuss this with you as soon as possible.

 Here are tips for writing a letter to your employer.